 Our perspective and understanding is finite.
 If you imagine a rope with one end tied in a knot and that rope stretches around the world, that’s still only a piece of the big picture.
 God sees all of eternity, from before the beginning into the infinite future.
 We must continuously study His word and rely on His strength.

 This powerful illustration offers us freedom.
 We don’t have to walk through the trials alone or carry our burdens without assistance.
-In fact, our Father is willing to take all of our baggage and set us free!
+Our Heavenly Father is willing to take all of our baggage and set us free!